Loans Mortgages

 Roger Sloan/Adobe Residential landscaping

-If you live in a townhouse or condo community, then your landscaping may be covered by the HOA, which is great for those who don’t have a green thumb.
+If you live in a townhouse or condo community, the HOA may cover your landscaping, which is great for those who don’t have a green thumb.

 From flowers in the spring to mowing the grass to shoveling snow during the winter, a landscaping crew may come through regularly.